 Single-layer PCBs usually work at a low frequency of several hundred KHz as lots of design conditions of high frequency are limited due to low-frequency limits such as lack of RF circuit return and control conditions required by complete closure, obvious line skin effect or unavoidable magnetic and loop antenna issues.
 Therefore, single-layer PCBs tend to be sensitive to RF interference like static electricity, fast pulse, radiation or conducted RF.
 In single-layer PCB design, signal integrity and terminal matching are taken into no consideration.
 First comes power and ground wire design, then high-risk signal design that should be placed next to ground wire.
 The closer, the better.
 Finally comes the design of other lines.
 Specific design measures include:

 a.
 Power and ground wires must be ensured to go along power box grounding points in key circuit signal network.

 b.
 Traces should be routed according to sub-functions and design requirement has to be critically considered on sensitive components and corresponding I/O terminals and connectors.

 c.
 All the components in critical signal network should be adjacently placed.

 d.
-When PCBs call for multiple grounding points, those points have to be ensured to be mutually connected with each other and connection method should be designed.
+When PCBs call for multiple grounding points, make sure those points be mutually connected with each other and include connection method design.

 e.
-For other lines routing, lines with higher capacity of RF withstanding should take advantage of design method of minimum pass with RF return path clear through the way.
+For other lines routing, lines with higher capacity of RF withstanding should utilize design method of mini pass with RF return path clear through the way.

 • Double/Multi-Layer PCB Design